aungk000/Swiper/README.md

 Usage
 -----
-Import the library ('swiper') from your project.
+Import the library ('swiper') or aar file to your project.

 In app/gradle.build